 Ranking the top 20 MLB starting pitchers for 2023

-Ranking the top 20 MLB starting pitchers for 2023 originally appeared on NBC Sports Boston
+Ranking the top 20 MLB starting pitchers for 2023 originally appeared on NBC Sports Philadelphia

 Major League Baseball is loaded with elite pitching talent.
 That much is evident in our list of top 20 pitchers heading into the 2023 season.
 All 20 are capable of winning a Cy Young award this year, along with several other pitchers who didn't crack the top 20.